 6. Working while studying is illegal

 Indian law prohibits international students from working while studying in the country.
-International students can however, take up internships related to their field of study.
+International students can, however, take up internships related to their field of study.

 7. You should learn the basics in Hindi to get around easily

-Despite being a former colony of Britain, majority of Indians do not speak or understand English.
+Despite being a former colony of Britain, the majority of Indians do not speak or understand English.
 You may want to learn the basics in Hindi to get around outside campus.

 8. Indian universities require TOEFL or IELTS